With 2 billion cups drunk a day, coffee is the most popular drink globally.

-As a leading coffee shop in the UK, we share our expertise on the subject, so if you're wondering how you can liven up your go-to cup of coffee, look no further.
+As one of the leading UK coffee chains, we share our expertise on the subject, so if you're wondering how you can liven up your go-to cup of coffee, look no further.

 In this article, we explore all you need to know about coffee beans, as well as how to pair your coffee with food perfectly!

 - What are The Different Types of Coffee?

 The making of a great cup of coffee lies in the beans used.
 Here at Esquires, all of our franchises use organically produced Fairtrade coffee.
 We choose to support the farmers that grow our coffee beans and in turn, help them to grow their businesses!

 The quality of the coffee beans will naturally influence the taste of the coffee, and naturally, we only strive for the best.

 When first learning about coffee, it can be quite confusing to wrap your mind around the different types of coffee available.
 To make things simpler, there are four main types of coffee bean:

 You might recognise Arabica and Robusta from your local coffee shops.
 Arabica is predicted to be the source of 60% of the entire planet's coffee production.
 Because they're slightly more difficult to grow and regarded as the highest quality coffee bean, they're often a bit more expensive.
 However, there's no denying the taste is worth it.